This week, Robele Ababya wrote a piece titled “Likely war over the Blue Nile River ?”

 In documents revealed by Wikileaks, the Egyptian and Sudanese government

-appeared ready to develop a launching pad for an attack by Egypt against
+appeared ready to develop a launching pad for an attack by Egypt

 Wikileaks has leaked files allegedly from the Texas-based global